 First Alert Weather Days for severe weather, extreme heat

 GREENVILLE, S.C.
-(FOX Carolina) - First Alert Weather Days ahead, Thursday for severe storm potential and extreme heat on Friday.
+(FOX Carolina) - First Alert Weather Days remain Thursday for severe storm potential and extreme heat on Friday.

 First Alert Headlines